 Assisted Living Network

-Durable Disinfectant Coating Surface Verification: A Case Study in Long-Lasting Surface Control Disinfection and Observed Effects
+Disinfectant Coating Surface Verification: A Case Study in Surface Control Disinfection and Observed Effects

-This independent Case Study1 was designed to determine if a durable coating technology and an accompanying measurement process could confirm an enduring continuous presence of the disinfectant agent on various hard surfaces after a single treatment in an Assisted Living environment.
-The confirmation of a long-lasting surface disinfectant’s presence after a single application is intended to provide assistance to control unwanted microorganisms on surfaces, under conditions of normal use in a facility populated by regular site staff and residents.
+This independent Case Study1 was designed to determine if a disinfectant coating technology and an accompanying measurement process could confirm an enduring continuous presence of the disinfectant agent on various hard surfaces after a single treatment in an Assisted Living environment.
+The confirmation of the surface disinfectant’s presence after a single application is intended to provide assistance to control unwanted microorganisms on surfaces, under conditions of normal use in a facility populated by regular site staff and residents.

 Ridgestone and Great Lakes Senior Living, two related Wisconsin-based Assisted Living multi-site organizations, utilized Axenic’s Q Shield™ Professional Surface Protector, Hand Sanitizer, and real-time surface testing kits to detect and verify surface coating presence throughout a one-month Study.
 After a single surface treatment throughout the facilities, data from weekly tests confirmed the coating presence for a continuous period lasting up to a maximum of 27 days post-application (n=136) on a wide range of surfaces.

 The study was conducted during the COVID-19 pandemic.
 An average of 14 days or more was confirmed on all Q Shield treated surface types.
 Site leadership declared “the [Axenic] program is helping us differentiate in three critical areas: resident safety and well-being, cost-effectiveness and employee satisfaction….and it is seen as one of our key tools to control the spread of COVID-19 in our facilities.”2